 Right of Integrity

 The right of integrity is the right of the author to object to any changes of their work that may harm their reputation as an author.
+An example of the infringement of this right is in the use of the Flight Stop as a Christmas decoration.
 This harm would be a question of fact that would have to be determined in court through the testimony of witnesses.
-For example, putting a moustache on the Mona Lisa (if the Mona Lisa were still protected by copyright) would likely be a violation of Da Vinci’s moral rights.

-Closer to home, manipulating a scanned photograph may also be a violation of moral rights if prejudicial to the honour or reputation of the author of the photograph.
+Manipulating a scanned photograph may also be a violation of moral rights if prejudicial to the honor or reputation of the author of the photograph.
 Mere editing of an article, however, would likely not be an infringement of the right of integrity.

 Snow sued the Eaton Centre for infringement of his right of integrity.
 The court said,